syntevo/docs/src/SmartGit/Manual/GUI/Branch/Rebase-Interactive.md

 In the **Log Window** and **Standard Window**, use the **Graph** context menu to invoke the following operations depending on the selected commit(s).
 Most notably, you can efficiently rewrite history:

-- **Squashing adjacent commits:** Select the commits you want to squash, invoke the **Squash...** option, and provide an updated commit message.
+- **Squashing adjacent commits:** Select the commits you want to squash, invoke the **Squash** option, and provide an updated commit message.
 - **Reordering commits:** Drag a commit to the desired position and select the **Move Commit** option.
 - **Coalescing two commits:** To combine two commits (not necessarily adjacent), drag one onto the other and provide a consolidated *commit message*.
 - **Editing the commit message:** Select the commit and invoke the **Edit Message** option.